rafmudaf/rafmudaf.github.io/_posts/2020-09-09-conda-at-NWTC.md

 featured_image: /images/ge_shadow.jpg
 ---

+Update 6/2/2021: I compiled all these notes for our usage at NWTC, but there's a lot of good information on the internet.
+Here's [another source](https://whiteboxml.com/blog/the-definitive-guide-to-python-virtual-environments-with-conda) that is more comprehensive and worth reading or referring back to in the future.

 ## conda as a Development Tool

 and specifically how to use it in the common workflows at NWTC.